 GERANIALES Berchtold & J. Presl Main Tree.

-Vessel elements with simple perforation plates; nodes also 3<:3<; lamina margins gland-toothed; inflorescence cymose; nectary outside A; A obdiplostemonous; G opposite petals, ?style, stigma dry; (outer integument largely dermal in origin); fruit dehiscence?; seed testal. - 5 families, 17 genera, 836 species.
+Vessel elements with simple perforation plates; nodes also 3<:3<; lamina margins gland-toothed; inflorescence cymose; nectary outside A; A obdiplostemonous; G opposite petals, ?style, stigma dry; outer integument (largely dermal in origin), 2-3 cells across, inner integument 2-3 cells across; fruit capsular, ?dehiscence; seed testal. - 2 families, 17 genera, 836 species.

 Evolution.
 Divergence & Distribution.
 Geraniales are poorly understood, and although a smallish group, they are morphologically quite heterogeneous, which, coupled with lingering uncertainty over their exact phylogenetic position and internal relationships, still makes thinking of apomorphies difficult (Kubitzki 2006a).
 Palazzesi et al. (2012) discuss the evolution of the whole group in some detail, but Sytsma et al. (2014) should be consulted fot a reanalysis of their data, which yielded a number of different and mostly significantly older dates; adding rosid stem priors was a major cause of the differences.

 Phylogeny.
 Savolainen et al. (2000a) found the order to be monophyletic, but with only 52% support (see also Savolainen et al. 2000b).
 The tree prior to Oct.
-2012, but names as used here - [Geraniaceae [[Melianthaceae + Francoaceae] [Vivianaceae + Ledocarpaceae]]] - was based on these and other studies, although sampling was inconsistent, etc.; Melianthaceae included Greyia.
-However, the clade [Greyiaceae + Francoaceae] has been strongly supported (Morgan & Soltis 1993; Price & Palmer 1993; Soltis & Soltis 1997), but Soltis et al. (2007a) found the set of relationships [Geraniaceae [Viviana [Bersama [Francoa + Greyia]]]] (see also Bell et al. 2010).
-Palazzesi et al. (2012: trnL-F, ITS) on the other hand, recovered a tree [Geraniaceae [Melianthaceae [Vivianaceae [Francoaceae + Greyiaceae]]]] (names as used here), with support for all clades strong except that for the [Vivianaceae [Francoaceae + Greyiaceae]] clade, although in the chronogram there is a tree with the topology [Geraniaceae [Vivianaceae [Melianthaceae [Francoaceae + Greyiaceae]]]].
+2012, but names as used here - [Geraniaceae [[Bersameae + Francoeae] [Vivianieae + Ledocarpeae]]] - was based on these and other studies, although sampling was inconsistent, etc.; Bersameae included Greyia.
+However, the clade [Greyieae + Francoeae] has been strongly supported (Morgan & Soltis 1993; Price & Palmer 1993; Soltis & Soltis 1997), but Soltis et al. (2007a) found the set of relationships [Geraniaceae [Viviana [Bersama [Francoa + Greyia]]]] (see also Bell et al. 2010).
+Palazzesi et al. (2012: trnL-F, ITS) on the other hand, recovered a tree [Geraniaceae [Bersameae [Vivianieae [Francoeae + Greyieae]]]], with support for all clades strong except that for the [Vivianieae [Francoeae + Greyieae]] clade, although the chronogram is based on a tree with the topology [Geraniaceae [Vivianieae [Bersameae [Francoeae + Greyieae]]]].

 Previous Relationships.
 As noted above in the discussion of pollen morphology (Oltmann 1971, see table on p.
 145, Geraniales were previously a very heterogeneous group.
-The circumscription of this clade is somewhat unexpected, largely because Geraniaceae and Oxalidaceae have previously been considered very close (e.g. Cronquist 1981).
+The circumscription of the clade adopted here is somewhat unexpected, largely because Geraniaceae and Oxalidaceae have previously been considered very close (e.g. Cronquist 1981).
 Indeed, although Cronquist included only five families in his Geraniales, they are here placed in four orders in both asterids and rosids.
-Geraniaceae in particular included genera now widely dispersed in the rosids, but it has not previously been linked with Greyiaceae or Melianthaceae.
-Francoaceae have been associated with or even included in Saxifragaceae.
+Geraniaceae in particular included genera now widely dispersed in the rosids, but it has not previously been associated with a number of taxa included in Francoaceae below.

 GERANIACEAE Jussieu, nom. cons.
 Back to Geraniales

-Herbs; hydrolysable tannins +; leaves spiral, pinnate, leaflets not articulated, secondary veins often palmate; inflorescence cymose, often pseudoumbellate; C contorted; nectaries opposite sepals, vascularized; pollen ?often starchy; ovules often campylotropous, micropyle zig-zag; K persistent in fruit; endotesta palisade, with light line, crystalliferous, much thickened, unlignified, exotegmen palisade, lignified, anticlinal walls sinuous; 4 kb inversion in chloroplast genome, reduced single copy region.
+Herbs; hydrolysable tannins +; leaves spiral, pinnate, leaflets not articulated, secondary veins [inc. on leaflets] often palmate; inflorescence cymose, often pseudoumbellate; C contorted; nectaries opposite sepals, vascularized; pollen ?often starchy; ovules often campylotropous, micropyle zig-zag; K persistent in fruit; endotesta palisade, with light line, crystalliferous, much thickened, unlignified, exotegmen palisade, lignified, anticlinal walls sinuous; 4 kb inversion in chloroplast genome, reduced single copy region.

 7[list]/805 - 2 groups below.
 Temperate and warm temperate.
 [Photos - Collection]

 Perennial ± acaulescent herbs, tuberous, or thick taproots; anatomy?; stipules 0; A 5, 15 [10 in pairs opp.
-C], ca 12 ovules/carpel, style filform, stigma capitate, ?surface; fruit a loculicidal capsule (septicidal, almost with mericarps - H. tridentata), filaments also persistent; endosperm scanty, cotyledons spiral; n = ?
+C], ca 12 ovules/carpel, style filiform, stigma capitate, ?surface; fruit a loculicidal capsule (septicidal, almost with mericarps - H. tridentata), filaments also persistent; endosperm scanty, embryo cochlear, cotyledons spirally twisted; n = ?

 1/1-3.
 S.W.
 Andean South America (Map: from Slanis & Grau 2001).

-(Shrubs; stem succulents, geophytes); (petroselenic acid + - Geranium); root hypodermal cells lacking Casparian strips [Pelargonium]; young stem with separate vascular bundles; (vessel elements with scalariform perforation plates); rays often 0; stem often jointed; petiole bundles annular (medullary bundles +); cuticle waxes 0 (rodlets); leaves (opposite), also simple and lobed, lamina vernation conduplicate-plicate, (petiolar spines + - Sarcocaulon), stipules 2, often well developed, interpetiolar or cauline, colleters +; (flowers monosymmetric); K quincuncial [Geranium], aristate; C (4), often salverform, (petals fringed); (nectariferous spurs +), (adaxial nectary only, "adnate" to pedicel - Pelargonium; nectary opposite C - Monsonia); (A 15 [=5 x ]; 2-5; 7; antepetalous whorl staminodial), filaments ± connate basally; (tapetum amoeboid); pollen trinucleate, (tricolpate), surface reticulate or (interwoven-)striate, 40-140 µm long; G [(2-)5], true style short, stout, hollow [?always], stigma lobed; ovules 1-2/carpel, apical, campylotropous by development of cells of the inner integument, (micropyle exostomal; ovules apotropous, outer integument 2-3 cells across, inner integument 2-3 cells across, parietal tissue ca 4 cells across, (nucellar cap +); embryo sac invades and obliterates apical nucellar tissue; fruit with upper part of ovary elongating [the "stylar" beak], septicidal, dividing into mericarps which curl upwards and separate from columella, whether or not seeds disperse separately; exotestal cells undistinguished, stellate, stomata +, (endotegmen slightly lignified); endosperm 0, embryo green (Geranium, at least), curved, cotyledons accumbent or longitudinally folded, radicle ± as long as rest of embryo; n = 4, 7-14, etc; inversions in cp DNA, trnT-GGU, group II intron between nad1 b/c exons, rpl2 and rpl16 introns all 0; sporophytic incompatibility system present.
+(Shrubs; stem succulents, geophytes); (petroselenic acid + - Geranium); root hypodermal cells lacking Casparian strips [Pelargonium]; young stem with separate vascular bundles; (vessel elements with scalariform perforation plates); wood often rayless; ?nodes; stem often jointed; petiole bundles annular (medullary bundles +); hairs glandular; cuticle waxes 0 (rodlets); (stomata anisocytic); leaves (opposite), also simple and lobed, lamina vernation conduplicate-plicate, (petiolar spines + - Sarcocaulon), stipules 2, often well developed, interpetiolar or cauline, colleters +; (flowers monosymmetric); K quincuncial [Geranium], aristate; C (4), often salverform, (petals fringed); (nectariferous spurs +), (adaxial nectary only, "adnate" to pedicel - Pelargonium), (nectary opposite C - Monsonia); A (15 [=5 x ], 2-7 [Pelargonium]), (antepetalous whorl staminodial), filaments ± connate basally; (tapetum amoeboid); pollen grains tricellular, (tricolpate), surface reticulate or (interwoven-)striate, 40-140 µm long; G [(2-)5], true style short, stout, hollow [?always], stigma lobed; ovules 1-2/carpel, apical, campylotropous by development of cells of the inner integument, (micropyle exostomal; ovules apotropous, parietal tissue ca 4 cells across, (nucellar cap +); embryo sac invades and obliterates apical nucellar tissue; fruit septicidal, upper part of ovary elongating [= "stylar" beak], mericarps curl upwards and separate from columella, whether or not seeds disperse separately; exotestal cells undistinguished, stellate, stomata +, (endotegmen slightly lignified); endosperm 0, embryo chlorophyllous [Geranium], curved, cotyledons accumbent, longitudinally folded (incumbent, flat - Pelargonium), radicle ± as long as rest of embryo; n = 4, 7-14, etc; inversions in cp DNA, trnT-GGU gene loss, group II intron between nad1 b/c exons, rpl16 and rps16 intron loss, etc.; sporophytic incompatibility system present.

 5/865: Geranium (430), Pelargonium (280), Erodium (80), Monsonia (40: inc. Sarcocaulon).
 Temperate and warm temperate, esp. southern Africa (map: from van Steenis & van Balgooy 1966; Hultén 1971; Wickens 1976; Meusel et al. 1978; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 1. 2003; Aedo et al. 2005).